-AICO 751 Image Acquisition - The purpose of this course is to provide an introduction to the use of Machine Vision systems using state-of-the art techniques and equipment.
+AICO 751 Introduction to Machine Vision - Provides an introduction to the use of Machine Vision systems using state-of-the art techniques and equipment.
 Emphasis is on the use of the hardware required for capturing, transmitting and storing images.
+Prerequisite: Departmental approval.
 2.5 credits

-AICO 752 Introduction to Digital Image Processing - The second phase of the process of utilizing Machine Vision is to employ computational techniques to process, modify and analyze the image data.
+AICO 752 Digital Image Processing 1 - The second phase of the process of utilizing Machine Vision is to employ computational techniques to process, modify and analyze the image data.
 This course deals with the techniques used in the analysis of stored images.
-2.5 credits
+Prerequisite: AICO 751.

-AICO 753 Practical Considerations for Machine Vision - Machine Vision is used for many practical applications in industrial environments.
+AICO 753 Digital image Processing 2 - Machine Vision is used for many practical applications in industrial environments.
 This course considers factors which influence the quality of the image and methods which can be used to enhance necessary features.
+Prerequisite: AICO 752, AICO 504 or equivalent.
 2.5 credits

-AICO 754 Applications in Machine Vision - Applications for visual sensing are found in a variety of areas including manufacturing, product inspection, robot guidance, medicine and security.
-In this course a variety of application are investigated.
+AICO 754 Applications of Machine Vision - Applications for visual sensing are found in a variety of areas including manufacturing, product inspection, robot guidance, medicine and security.
+In this course a variety of applications are investigated.
 2.5 credits

 AICO 755 Microprocessor Programming - Explores the programming model of the 8088/8086 family of microprocessors and teaches the student how to write, execute and debug assembly language programs.
-The compac 386 personal computer and a data acquisition card will be used for programming and introductory interfacing.
+The COMPAQ 386 personal computer and a data acquisition card will be used for programming and introductory interfacing.
 Prerequisite: Departmental approval.
 2.5 credits